 2. Public Interest

 VR is simple to market to “gamers” but it is not commonly regarded by the public as a viable product.
 One of the top reasons is that many people don’t know what VR can do.
-However, this obstacle can be overcome by marketing and creating awareness of virtual reality and their technologies.
+However, this obstacle can be overcome by marketing and creating awareness of virtual reality and its technologies.

 Another way to handle it is to encourage people to explore it by themselves.
 It seems that the days are still far off when people use VR headsets for anything other than games.